ViennaTools/ViennaPS/docs/process/index.md

 ## Process Parameters

 {: .note }
-> Advanced process parameters, as described in this section are available from version 3.3.0
+> Advanced process parameters, as described in this section are available from version **4.0.0**

-Expert users can set specific parameter for the Level-Set integration and Ray Tracing flux calculation steps using the advanced parameters structs `AdvectionParameters` and `RayTracingParameters`.
+Expert users can set specific parameter for the Level-Set integration and Ray Tracing flux calculation steps using the advanced parameters structs `AdvectionParameters`, `RayTracingParameters`, `CoverageParameters`, and `AtomicLayerProcessParameters`.
 These parameter structs contain:

 __AdvectionParameters:__